RedrovanD/mnist-handwritten-digit-ai/README.md

 4. Run the Notebook
 jupyter notebook mnist_handwritten_digit_classifier.ipynb

+or

-Or open it in VS Code with the Jupyter extension.
+open it in VS Code with the Jupyter extension.

 # Project Structure
 │── mnist_project.ipynb         # Full implementation